 What does “engage in conversation” mean?

 Recently I picked up a public speaking textbook written in 1915 by James Winans.
 The title is Public Speaking, Principles and Practice.
 I won’t go into the details about how I landed on a text written almost a hundred years ago, but I can say I was pretty happy with what I found in it.
 Winans has something to teach us.

 Winans comes from the perspective that public speaking is “perfectly natural” and an extension of what he calls “that most familiar act” of conversation.
-That’s right in line with what we teach in 2012.
+That’s right in line with what we teach even today.
 What really impressed me, though, was his precise definition of what it means to be engaged.
 For Winans, engagement requires two conversational elements:

-So what Winans is teaching us is what engagement requires, what presenters need to think about and where their attention should go to be engaged in the conversation.
-His ideas enrich our sense of how eye contact and pausing work as the two engagement skill presenters rely on.
+So, Winans is teaching us what engagement requires, what presenters need to think about, and where their attention should go to be engaged in the conversation.
+His ideas enrich our sense of how eye contact and pausing work as the two engagement skills presenters rely on.

 We always emphasize that using eye contact and pausing are presentation engagement skills, as opposed to the notion that eye contact and pausing are simply presentation delivery techniques.

 These two skills, eye contact and pausing, help presenters focus outward towards their audience during presentations.
 When presenters apply these skills, they see the individuals in the audience, feel more comfortable being themselves in front of their listeners, and are able to build a conversational connection with their audience.
 Let me give you an example.
 A young financial analyst told a story about giving a presentation to clients in which she had a brain blip and said, “This transaction should yield a profit of $2,000.”
 Because she was engaged and had what Winans calls “full realization” of her words as she said them, she was able to correct herself immediately and calm the anxieties of her audience since what she had meant was $200,000.